-On December 4, 2014, the Safran Group, INSA de Lyon, and ECAM Lyon joined together to create the research and academic chair Innovative Mechanical Transmissions for Aeronautics (IMTA).
-For over 15 years, INSA Lyon’s LaMCoS, ECAM Lyon’s LabECAM, and the SAFRAN Transmission Systems group’s have collaborated to be a top-leader in the field of power transmission.
+On December 4, 2014, the Safran Group, INSA de Lyon, and ECAM LaSalle joined together to create the research and academic chair Innovative Mechanical Transmissions for Aeronautics (IMTA).
+For over 15 years, INSA Lyon’s LaMCoS, ECAM LaSalle’s LabECAM, and the SAFRAN Transmission Systems groups have collaborated to be a top-leader in the field of power transmission.

 Due to rising fuel costs and growing environmental concerns, the aeronautical industry has focused its R&D on improving aircraft engine efficiency.
 Current projects aim to reduce fuel consumption as well as optimizing part cost and reliability.
 Accessory drive gearboxes make up one of the major factors in overall system performance.
 That is why current research is studying methods to optimize their design and integration within the engine.
 Through these studies, significant increases within the transmission chain are possible, as well as within the propulsion system by modifying the products overall architecture.